 The company also goes one step farther to provide its users with a rating on each of their offerings in order to give them a better idea of what they are getting.

-Their ratings range from A1 to D3 with A1 as the best and D3 being the worst.
+Their ratings range from A to D with A as the best and D being the worst.
 This rating involves a points system, the more points a property has the worse rating it is going to receive.

 The rating system gives AcreTrader investors the ability to scrutinize each individual property and find the best investment.

-There are several factors that determine the points allocation.
+There are several factors that determine the point allocation.

 Here is what we have gathered from their site...